sbb-design-systems/lyne-components/src/storybook/styles/list/readme.md

 | `sbb-list` | `description-list` |

 The description list is meant to be used with the native `<dl>`.
+The description list doesn't define any color itself but inherits it.

 ### Sass usage